 Group Scheduling

-In the Kubernetes world, rarely one Kubernetes resource makes an application or a service.
-Usually, it is a bunch of different resources: Deployment for running your code, ConfigMap to define app's configuration, Secret to store access credentials, Service to expose your app, ServiceAccount to bind your app to the needed permissions defined in Role or ClusterRole.
-There is also dependency between them: Deployment won't start unless it can mount the volumes, but volumes are mounted from ConfigMap and Secrets.
-Tools like Helm emerged to help people compose an application / microservices from several Kubernetes resources.
+In the Kubernetes world, an application or service is rarely comprised of only one Kubernetes object.
+Usually, it is comprised of a several different objects, e.g.: a Deployment for running your code, a ConfigMap to define app configuration, a Secret to store access credentials, a Service to expose your app, and a ServiceAccount to bind your app to the needed permissions defined in a Role or ClusterRole.
+There are also dependencies between the objects: the Deployment won't start unless it can mount the volumes, but the volumes are mounted from the ConfigMap and Secrets.
+Tools like Helm emerged to help people compose an application or microservices from several Kubernetes objects.

-But there is also another level of dependency between applications / microservices running on Kubernetes: often it requires more than one helm chart.
-Imagine a typical web application running on Kubernetes: it is very likely that it will be composed of backend application, which relies on relational database for storage (e.g. Postgres), non-relational database for cache (e.g. Redis), message queue solutions (such as Kafka or RabbitMQ) etc. Very likely each of these are configured and deployed as a separate helm chart or vanilla Kubernetes manifests.
+But there is also another level of dependency between applications or microservices running on Kubernetes: they often require more than one helm chart.
+Imagine a typical web application running on Kubernetes: it is very likely that it will be composed of a backend application, which relies on a relational database for storage (e.g., Postgres), a non-relational database for caching (e.g., Redis), a message queue solution (e.g., Kafka or RabbitMQ), etc. Very likely each of these is configured and deployed as a separate helm chart or set of vanilla Kubernetes manifests.

-In the multi-cluster context, user may want to ensure that all those applications / microservices always run in the same workload cluster, so they can communicate using cluster dns.
+The user may want to ensure that all those applications or microservices are gang-scheduled, i.e., scheduled only when they can all get sufficient resources to run simultaneously.
+And in the multi-cluster context, the user may want them to run in the same workload cluster, so they can communicate using cluster dns.

-To address that, we introduced a field in SchedulePolicy that lets user define a group label key:
+field in SchedulePolicy that lets the user define a group label key:

 kind: SchedulePolicy